 It’s not all butterflies, kittens, and rainbows with a SERP.
 There is a dark side with several significant risks.

-- If the SERP funds are invested in the company stock or bonds, they may not perform well.
+- SERP funds may not perform well if they are invested in company stock or bonds.
 Reducing your future payout.

-- Even worse than poor performance, if your company files for bankruptcy, you will lose the SERP.
+- Even worse than poor performance, you will lose the SERP if your company files for bankruptcy.
 A SERP is only a promise to pay in the future.
 Bankruptcy could void that promise.

-- Vesting: Don’t think you’ll be able to work for a year or two and take your money and run.
-There will be vesting requirements that you remain employed for a specific number of years before you are eligible to receive your benefit.
+- Vesting: Don’t think you’ll be able to work for a year or two, take your money, and run.
+There will be vesting requirements that you remain employed for a specific number of years before you can receive your benefit.

 - High tax potential: The potential of a significant SERP value is a double edge sword.
 All of those funds have to be paid out eventually.

 You have to balance these risks versus the reward of participating in a SERP.
 This is where financial planning comes into play.
-You have to design a tax-efficient strategy to receive your SERP funds and work it into your overall financial plan.
+You must design a tax-efficient strategy to receive your SERP funds and work it into your financial plan.